Henderson Castle (Washington, D.C.): Early years

 The Hendersons bought lots in the surrounding area, the beginning of a long history of Mary investing in local real estate.
 She eventually owned around 300 lots and played a large role in the development of Meridian Hill.
 Having been impressed with Totten's work, Mary worked with him on designing nearly a dozen palatial embassies and residences along 15th and 16th Streets.
 The first was the Pink Palace, built in 1906.
-That same year Mary and other members of the temperance movement Independent Order of Rechabites caused quite a scene when the women decided to dispose of almost 1,000 bottles of wine, whiskey, and brandy from the castle cellar.
+That same year Mary and other members of the Independent Order of Rechabites, a temperance movement, caused an incident when the women decided to dispose of almost 1,000 bottles of wine, whiskey, and brandy from the castle cellar.
 As reported in a front page article of The New York Times, after bringing the bottles to 16th Street, the women smashed them, creating a river of alcohol flowing down the road.
 Two months later, it was reported there was a congressional proposal to convert the castle into the presidential residence at a cost of $600,000, but the cost was deemed excessive by the Board of Commissioners.

-After the earlier unsuccessful attempts to have the new presidential house built across the street, in 1910 Congress agreed to pay $490,000 for the approximate 12 acres (4.9 ha) property for use a public park.
+After the earlier unsuccessful attempts to have the new presidential house built across the street, in 1910 Congress agreed to pay $490,000 for the 11.42 acre of property for use a public park.
 Two years later, Mary asked Congress to build the proposed Lincoln Memorial on the site.
 She had hired architects Frederick V. Murphy and Walter B. Olmsted to design her proposal, but as was the case with the new White House, Congress rejected her offer.
 The following year John died after suffering from a long-term kidney illness.
 Mary continued her real estate business, selling lots to individuals who promised to build lavish homes, and working with Totten on his designs of the French, Lithuanian, Polish, Cuban, and Spanish embassies.
 In 1914, Mary had a pavilion and tennis court constructed on her property, followed by an extension of the brick wall running along Florida Avenue.
 She had a swimming pool built in 1921, one of the first private pools in the city.
 Meanwhile, construction continued on Meridian Hill Park, and she often had to lobby Congress for its funding.